Little walks and sweet detours that drift beyond maps.

 Thumbnail

-Station 1 at White Beach is known for having the finest, powder-soft sand in all of Boracay—a stretch so silky it’s often called “flour sand.”
-Located at the northernmost end of the island, Station 1 is the oldest developed part of Boracay’s coastline.
-It offers a wider and quieter beachfront compared to Station 2, making it a perfect spot for travelers seeking a peaceful beach stroll.
+Station 1 at White Beach is known for the finest, powder-soft sand in all of Boracay—a stretch so silky it’s often referred to as “flour sand.”
+Located at the northernmost end of the island, Station 1 is also the oldest developed part of Boracay’s coastline.
+It offers a wider and quieter beachfront compared to Station 2, making it an ideal choice for travelers seeking a peaceful beach stroll.

 Thumbnail